nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 hence a non-AP MLD STA operating in P2P mode might no longer be able to communicate with peer devices using a radio channel that is not overlapping with the radio channels its links are operating on.
 Only SLD peer devices are supported by the current design.
+For P2P links established between an EMLSR client and an adhoc peer, see Section :ref:`EmlsrP2p`.

 Modifying Wifi model
 ####################